bekesiadam/bullflag_project/README.md

 ---

 ## Extra Credit Justification

-Even though I used a relatively simple CNN architecture, I focused on building a robust and general data pipeline that incorporates all valid annotations from all contributors, not only my own.
+Even though I used a relatively simple CNN architecture, I focused on building a robust and general data pipeline that incorporates **all valid annotations from all contributors**, not only my own.

-The model is not limited to single labeled CSV files, but can be applied to previously unseen, unlabeled time series through a fully automated preprocessing, inference, and scanning pipeline.
+The model is not limited to single labeled CSV files, but can be applied to **previously unseen, unlabeled time series** through a fully automated preprocessing, inference, and scanning pipeline.

 ---